alesgsanudoo/TesterHomework/README.md

 #### Examples:
 - `tester -d 5 15000`: It will run homework 5 test cases 15000 times.
 Also it will save **test_data_files** directory (Debug mode).
 - `tester 5 15000`: It will run homework 5 test cases 15000 times.
 However, it won't save **test_data_files** directory ( No Debug mode).
 - `tester -d -s 62 5 15000`: It will run homework 5 test cases 15000 times.
 It will save **test_data_files** directory (Debug mode).
 Also, it will change the grade of the tester, then it will allow you to test one fuction multiple times.
-(Withough setting -s is 100).
+(Without setting -s, the score by defualt is 100).

 > **Note!** I am using tester as I did Optional (Alias) section, otherwise, you should use bash **~/tester.sh** instead of tester.